ibm-cloud-docs/activity-tracker/ibm-internal-only/global_events.md

 However, customers require the ability to save their global events in the location of their choice.
 In fact, some customers require that global events should not leave the location where they are generated.

+**Kaiser Permanente is requiring that their global events be stored only in Dallas, starting at the end of March 2020.**
-LogDNA is now laying the groundwork to allow customers to select the location where their global events will be saved.
+Therefore, LogDNA is now laying the groundwork to allow customers to select the location where their global events will be saved.
 Events originating from the selected location will be stored in that location without ever leaving it.
-The first customers to use this feature will be hardcoded, but a configuration UI will be added later and the feature will be generally available.
+The first customers to use this feature, starting with Kaiser Permanente, will be hardcoded.
+But a configuration UI will be added later and the feature will be generally available.

 To make it possible for LogDNA to identify and route the global events, we need IBM services to stop sending global events to eu-de and start sending global events to a unique global endpoint.